iot-salzburg/self-driving-slotcar/sensor_project/README.md

 Directory Structure:
 ====================

 • The doc folder should have any additional documentation besides this one.
+To reach the code documenation go to /doc/PythonDocumentation/Sphinx/_build/html/code.html

 • The scripts in the current directory are the ones used to handle the running of the algorithms.